Data Protection in Malaysia

 Collection and processing in Malaysia

-Under the PDPA, subject to certain exceptions, data users are generally required to obtain a data subject’s consent for the processing (which includes collection and disclosure) of his or her personal data.
-Where consent is required from a data subject under the age of eighteen, the data user must obtain consent from the parent, guardian or person who has parental responsibility for the data subject.
-The consent obtained from a data subject must be in a form that such consent can be recorded and maintained properly by the data user.
+Under the PDPA, subject to certain exceptions, data controllers are generally required to obtain a data subject’s consent for the processing (which includes collection and disclosure) of his or her personal data.
+Where consent is required from a data subject under the age of eighteen (18) years of age, the data controller must obtain consent from the parent, guardian or person who has parental responsibility for the data subject.
+The consent obtained from a data subject must be in a form that such consent can be recorded and maintained properly by the data controller.

 Malaysian law contains additional data protection obligations, including, for example, a requirement to notify data subjects regarding the purpose for which their personal data are collected and a requirement to maintain a list of any personal data disclosures to third parties.

-The Standards set out the Commission’s minimum requirements for processing personal data.
+The Personal Data Protection Standard 2015 (“Standards”) set out the Commission’s minimum requirements for processing personal data.
 The Standards include the following:

 • Security Standard For Personal Data Processed Electronically